|

 0 |

 We will be playing in the Barnet Sunday League’s ROGER JONES SENIOR CHALLENGE CUP, which is for all teams in the League, and also the JOHN MOTSON JUNIOR CHALLENGE CUP, which is for all teams from Division One downwards.
-As there are only 8 teams in our Division (due to teams dropping out), we will also be playing in the RICHARD MARTIN MEMORIAL CUP, which will also be for teams in Divisions 3 & 4 only and will be played on a Group basis initially, therefore making up for the missing League fixtures. |
+Other Cup competitions will be arranged during the season if teams start dropping out and if there is no backlog of fixtures caused by the weather.
+These are normally drawn on a Group basis initially with the winners then progressing through to the knockout stages. |

 0 |

-We were unable to field a team for last season’s First Round match (Away in Sidcup) for that reason and this will be the first time since we became F.A.-Affiliated in 1985 that we have not entered a County Cup competition.
-Hopefully we can do so again in future seasons once our current players are older.
+Previously we had been entering London Sunday Cup competitions every season since we became F.A.-Affiliated in 1985.
 Click on the London F.A.
 Sunday Junior Cup link above to view the Draw & Results from this season’s competition once they appear from late-August onwards. |

 0 |